-Antipsychotic medications are used to treat some types of mental distress or disorders.
+Antipsychotic medicines are used to treat some types of mental distress or disorders.

 If other treatments have failed, they may also be used to treat delirium, dementia, eating disorders, post-traumatic stress disorder (PTSD), obsessive-compulsive disorder (OCD), short-term severe anxiety and rarely attention-deficit hyperactivity disorder (ADHD).
 There is not as much evidence for the use of antipsychotic medicines for these conditions.